 Stanford Center on Poverty and Inequality: Race, Ethnicity, Immigration Research

 Inspiration: Haggadah for Racial Justice (#BlackLivesMatter)

 Social Justice Definitions from The National Conference for Community and Justice

-* Venue and food are not certified KFP.
-Meal will be KFP style and can be vegetarian upon request.
+* Venue and food are not certified kosher or kosher for Passover.
+Meal will be KFP style and can be vegetarian or gluten free upon advance request.